andrew-freeland/json-contractbuilder/README.md

 ### **For Historical Reference:**
 - **`PAST INSTRUCTIONS/`** - All previous versions and documentation

+### **🆕 Latest Function Node Documentation:**
+- **`enhanced-caller-directory-with-business-matching.js`** - Two-tier matching system
+- **`enhanced-caller-directory-with-get-rows.js`** - Google Sheets integration guide

 ---

 ## 🎉 **Ready to Implement!**

-Your enhanced voice intake system is ready for implementation.
-Choose your preferred approach and follow the corresponding guide in the `TO IMPLEMENT/` folder.
+Your enhanced voice intake system with two-tier caller matching is ready for implementation.
+Choose your preferred approach and follow the corresponding guide.

 **Happy building! 🏗️**